 Cross Country Teams Earn All-Academic Honors

-LEXINGTON, Ky. ?
-The University of Kentucky men?s and women?s cross country teams were recognized as national All-Academic Teams by the U.S. Track and Field and Cross Country Coaches Association as announced from its home office in New Orleans, Tuesday evening.
+LEXINGTON, Ky. - The University of Kentucky men's and women's cross country teams were recognized as national All-Academic Teams by the U.S. Track and Field and Cross Country Coaches Association as announced from its home office in New Orleans.

-Only a third of Division I schools sponsoring cross country programs earned the academic distinction on the men?s side while just under half of the women?s squads garnered the honor.
+Just over a third (35%) of Division I schools sponsoring cross country programs earned the academic distinction on the men's side while just under half of the women's squads (47%) garnered the honor.
 Eligibility for the USTFCCCA All-Academic Team award requires a squad to compete and compile a team score at an NCAA Regional Meet.
 The team must also have a minimum 3.00 team cumulative grade point average (GPA).

-Earlier this week, Wildcats Andrea Halasek and Jessica Ortman were recognized with All-Academic honors as individuals.
-The pair led Kentucky to a fourth-place showing at the NCAA Southeast Regional in Louisville last fall earning All-Region honors.
-Kentucky?s women?s squad ranks second in the Southeastern Conference?s eight schools honored.
-The Cats? cumulative GPA of 3.55 is ranked in the top 15 percent in the country.
+Last week, Wildcats Jenna Ortman and Jessica Ortman were recognized with All-Academic honors as individuals.
+The pair led Kentucky to a bid at the NCAA National Championships in Terre Haute, Ind., last fall after earning All-Region honors at the Southeast Regional.
+Kentucky's women's squad is one of nine Southeastern Conference schools honored.
+The Cats' cumulative GPA came in at 3.38.

-Kentucky is one of just six SEC schools to have both cross country teams honored.
+Kentucky is one of only six SEC schools to have both cross country teams honored.